Monday, September 2, 2019

 There are strawberries on the back too.

-I just love the way this quilt turned out!
+I just love how sweet the quilt turned out!
 Thanks again to Vicki Haninger for her inspiration and to Ruth, of course, for bringing the project to fruition.
 XO

 "Strawberry Preserves"